Hendrix-CS/csci151/labs/maze-astar.md

 ## What to Hand In

-Submit your `TrailEstimator.java` and `MinHeap.java` implementations on Moodle, along with your evaluation document.
+Submit your `TrailEstimator.java` and `MinHeap.java` implementations via Teams, along with your evaluation document.

 ## Grading